Roll20/roll20-api-scripts/MetaMacros/README.md

 where `name`, `param_0` ... `param_n` are identifiers, i.e., non-empty strings consisting of alpha-numberic characters and/or `_`.
 For meta-macros without any parameters, the `(` brackets `)` can be omitted.

-After a meta-macro has been defined, any occurrance of `$name(arg_0, ..., arg_n)` will be replaced with the `body` of the macro definition.
+After a meta-macro has been defined, any occurrance of `$name(arg_0, ..., arg_n)` will be replaced with the `body` of the meta-macro definition.
 Here any occurance of `{param_0}` ... `{param_n}` in `body` will  be replaced with `arg_0` ... `arg_n`, respectively.
 If `arg_0` ... `arg_n` contain any meta-macro invocations, these will be resolved first.
-If the number of arguments does not match the number of parameters in the macro definition, missing arguments will be treated as the empty string, while extra arguments will be discarded.
+If the number of arguments does not match the number of parameters in the meta-macro definition, missing arguments will be treated as the empty string, while extra arguments will be discarded.
 For meta-macro invocations without any arguments, the `(` brackets `)` can be omitted.

 If the `body` in a meta-macro definition contains any meta-macro invocations, these will be resolved at the time of definition (this prevents infinite circular resolution).
-As a result the order of macro-definition matters:
+As a result the order of meta-macro definitions matters:

 ```
 $attack = [[1d20+$bab]]